A Unified Inference Framework for Multiple Imputation Using Martingales: Simulation study

 We compare the standard MI inference and the proposed bootstrap inference.
 For the standard MI inference, the $100(1-\alpha)\%$ confidence intervals are calculated as $(\hat{\tau}_{\mi}-t_{\nu,1-\alpha/2}\hat{V}_{\mi}^{1/2},\hat{\tau}_{\mi}+t_{\nu,1-\alpha/2}\hat{V}_{\mi}^{1/2})$, where $t_{\nu,1-\alpha/2}$ is the $100(1-\alpha/2)\%$ quantile of the $t$ distribution with degree of freedom $\nu=(m-1)\lambda^{-2}$ with $\lambda=(1+m^{-1})B_{m}/\{W_{m}+(1+m^{-1}B_{m})\}$.
 For the proposed bootstrap procedure, we use $B=1,000$, generate the weights $\mu_{k}$ from the Mammen's two point distribution as suggested in Remark \ref{rem:weight}, and calculate the variance estimate $\hat{V}_{\text{BS}}$.
 The corresponding $100(1-\alpha)\%$ confidence interval are estimated using two different methods: (i) quantile-based confidence interval $(\hat{\tau}_{\mi}-q_{1-\alpha/2}^{*},\hat{\tau}_{\mi}-q_{\alpha/2}^{*})$, where $q_{1-\alpha/2}^{*}$ and $q_{\alpha/2}^{*}$ are the $(1-\alpha/2)$th and $(\alpha/2)$th quantiles of $T^{*}$; (ii) the Wald-type confidence interval $(\hat{\tau}_{\mi}-z_{1-\alpha/2}\hat{V}_{\text{BS}}^{1/2},\hat{\tau}_{\mi}+z_{1-\alpha/2}\hat{V}_{\text{BS}}^{1/2})$, where $z_{1-\alpha/2}$ is the $(1-\alpha/2)$th quantile of the standard normal distribution.

 We assess the performance in terms of the relative bias of the variance estimator and the coverage rate of confidence intervals.
-The relative bias of the variance estimators are calculated as $\{E(\hat{V}_{\mi})-\text{var}(\hat{\tau}_{\mi})\}/\text{var}(\hat{\tau}_{\mi})\times100\%$ and $\{E(\hat{V}_{\text{BS}})-\text{var}(\hat{\tau}_{\mi})\}/\text{var}(\hat{\tau}_{\mi})\times100\%$ correspondingly.
+The relative bias of the variance estimators are calculated as $\{\E(\hat{V}_{\mi})-\var(\hat{\tau}_{\mi})\}/\var(\hat{\tau}_{\mi})\times100\%$ and $\{\E(\hat{V}_{\text{BS}})-\var(\hat{\tau}_{\mi})\}/\var(\hat{\tau}_{\mi})\times100\%$ correspondingly.
 The coverage rate of the $100(1-\alpha)\%$ confidence intervals is estimated by the percentage of the Monte Carlo samples for which the confidence intervals contain the true value.

 Tables \ref{t:MAR}--\ref{t:y_mis} present the simulation results for the four scenarios.
 When the imputation model is correctly specified as in scenarios (a), (b) and (d), the MI point estimator has small biases for all full sample estimators.
+Also, as $m$ increases, the variance of the MI point estimator becomes smaller, suggesting that using more imputations can help improving the efficiency of the MI estimator.
+Across difference choices of m, the relative bias of the proposed variance estimator stays small.
+The accuracy of the proposed variance estimator is less sensitive to the choice of m.
 Rubin's variance estimator is unbiased for the outcome regression estimator and the AIPW estimator; however, it overestimates the variances of the IPW estimator and the matching estimator e.g. by as high as $29.7\%$ and $20.1\%$ in scenario (a).
-Due to variance overestimation, the coverage rate of Rubin's method is slightly above the nominal level for the IPW and Matching estimators.
+Due to variance overestimation, the coverage rate of Rubin's method exceeds the nominal level for the IPW and Matching estimators, all exceeding $96\%$ and some reaching $97.3\%$.
 In contrast, our proposed wild bootstrap procedure for variance estimation is unbiased for all four ACE estimators, and therefore the coverage rate of the confidence intervals based on our proposed wild bootstrap method is close to the nominal level.
-Moreover, the proposed method is not sensitive to the number of imputations $m$.
+Moreover, the proposed method is not sensitive to the number of imputations $m$ and the choice of quantile-based or Wald-type confidence interval.
 However, in scenario (c) when the true missing data mechanism is missingness not at random while the inference procedure assumes missingness at random, the MI point estimator has large biases and all the confidence intervals have poor coverage rates; see Table \ref{t:trtMNAR}.